 These providers deliver NBCSN over the internet instead of cable or satellite, but the content itself is identical.

 These "skinny" over-the-top streaming providers who offer NBCSN include:

 Depending on the provider you select, NBCSN might be included, or an optional add-on at additional cost.

 As with cable and satellite providers, if you only care about bicycle racing, you'll likely still be paying for some channels you don't need or want with these services, but less of them.

-Gold Cycling Pass is an NBC product available by subscription on computers or mobile devices.
-Gold Cycling Pass offers the Tour de France as well as some of the Spring Classics.
-Unlike other providers, with Gold Cycling Pass you only pay for bicycle racing, not other channels you don't want or need.
+Gold Cycling Pass was an NBC product available by subscription on computers or mobile devices, which offered the Tour de France as well as some of the Spring Classics.
+Unlike other providers, with Gold Cycling Pass you only paid for bicycle racing, not other channels you don't want or need.

-Historically, NBC's Gold Cycling Pass costs $54.99 / season (pricing for the 2021/22 season hasn't been announced yet).
-Unlike Peacock, it's available on demand with pause, rewind, and fast-forward features, so you don't have to wake up super early to watch live.
+Historically, NBC's Gold Cycling Pass costs $54.99 / season (pricing for the 2021/22 season was never announced as NBC discontinued the product).
+Unlike Peacock, it was available on demand with pause, rewind, and fast-forward features, so you don't have to wake up super early to watch live.

-You can tune in to Gold Cycling Pass on PC, Mac, iOS, and Android devices, plus Roku, and Fire Stick.
+Gold Cycling Pass was offered on PC, Mac, iOS, and Android devices, plus Roku, and Fire Stick.

 Peacock is an app-based product owned by NBC that offers a monthly subscription.
 Because you can subscribe and cancel with no penalty, watching the Tour de France on Peacock is the least expensive and shortest commitment method.

 For the 2021 Tour de France NBC is sending users who previously subscribed to their Gold Cycling Pass (discontinued) to Peacock Premium instead.